Openfisca-NSW/openfisca_windows_tutorial/README.md

 Great!
 You're in a NSW government OpenFISCA repository.

+Keep this terminal window open while you're editing files - you'll need it to push your changes.

 ## Editing files

 The easiest way I've found to edit files in an OpenFISCA repository is to use Atom - it's much prettier and easier to use than the command line to edit files.